Dylan-Pfenning/C-SampleCode/README.md

 # C++ SampleCode
-This repo hosts all my sample code from C++ projects
+This is my sample code taken from various C++ projects i've worked on.

+To understand whats going on read the comments.
+A majority of the code comes from Unreal C++ as thats what I've worked the most on.